conda-forge/r-rfpermute-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Estimate significance of importance metrics for a Random Forest model by permuting the response variable.
 Produces null distribution of importance metrics for each predictor variable and p-value of observed.
-Provides summary and visualization functions for randomForest results.
+Provides summary and visualization functions for 'randomForest'  results.